Kesh-web/Digitalocean-vm-tutorial/README.md

 <img src= Assets/doctl-version.png>

-upload arch image
-upload ssh key arch

-## Uploading Custom Image to Digital Ocean
+## Uploading Custom Image to DigitalOcean
 Now before we deploy the droplet with cloud-init, you'll need to upload the custom Arch Linux image to Digital Ocean.
 Once you upload the custom image, youll be able to create a Droplet with all preconfigured cloud file.

 Start with selecting the project youre going to use.